liu-qilong/liu-qilong.github.io/contents/blog/embed-gif-in-latex-beamer.md

     x: "https://x.com/liu_qi_long/status/1846450947062738965"
 ---

+# Embed GIF and MP4 in LaTeX Beamer

 As an research postgraduate student, I frequently make "academic-looking" slides for meetings, which comprise a lot of references, tables, charts, and sometimes math equations.
 LaTeX is excellent for typesetting these elements, so using LaTeX to make slides sounds like a good idea.

 With tutorials like [Beamer - Overleaf](https://www.overleaf.com/learn/latex/Beamer), I got started with this approach and feel more and more comfortable.
 I even made a series of templates for me and my friends (for more details: [Beamer-LaTeX-Themes](/project/beamer-latex)).
 Here are some example pages: